Mathematical coincidence: Gravitational acceleration

 While not constant but varying depending on latitude and altitude, the numerical value of the acceleration caused by Earth's gravity on the surface lies between 9.74 and 9.87 m/s2, which is quite close to 10.
 This means that as a result of Newton's second law, the weight of a kilogram of mass on Earth's surface corresponds roughly to 10 newtons of force exerted on an object.

 This is related to the aforementioned coincidence that the square of pi is close to 10.
-One of the early definitions of the meter was the length of a pendulum whose half swing had a period equal to one second.
-Since the period of the full swing of a pendulum is approximated by the equation below, algebra shows that if this definition was maintained, gravitational acceleration measured in meters per second per second would be exactly equal to π2.
+One of the early definitions of the metre was the length of a pendulum whose half swing had a period equal to one second.
+Since the period of the full swing of a pendulum is approximated by the equation below, algebra shows that if this definition was maintained, gravitational acceleration measured in metres per second per second would be exactly equal to π2.

 The upper limit of gravity on Earth's surface (9.87 m/s2) is equal to π2 m/s2 to four significant figures.
 It is approximately 0.6% greater than standard gravity (9.80665 m/s2).

 Rydberg constant

 The Rydberg constant, when multiplied by the speed of light and expressed as a frequency, is close to $\frac{\pi^2}{3}\times 10^{15}\ \text{Hz}$:

-This is also approximately the ratio between one meter and one foot: 1 m/ft = 1m/(0.3048m).
+This is also approximately the number of feet in one meter: